Teisson/Teisson/README.md

 I enjoy building reliable data products that make analytics easier to **trust, maintain, and use** across an organisation.

-> **My philosophy is to always leave every system a little better than I found it.**
+> **My philosophy is simple: leave every system a little better than you found it.**

 Whether I'm designing a semantic model, improving tracking, or building a reporting layer, my goal is always the same: create solutions that help others make better decisions with less effort.